TabbycatDebate/tabbycat/docs/features/user-accounts.rst

 1. Go to *BASE_URL/admin/auth/user/* and click "Add user" in the top right.

 2. Ask the user to enter a username and password.

-   * Only they should know what the password is.
+   - Only they should know what the password is.
-   * If you're hosting on the internet, all passwords should be at least moderately strong!
+   - If you're hosting on the internet, all passwords should be at least moderately strong!
-   * Passwords are stored as hashes, not as raw passwords, so it's (in theory, practically) impossible for you to figure out what their password is.
+   - Passwords are stored as hashes, not as raw passwords, so it's (in theory, practically) impossible for you to figure out what their password is.

+3. What you do next depends on what sort of account you're creating:

-3. If they're being assigned assistant privileges, click "Save" or "Save and add another".
+   - If this is an assistant account, click "Save" or "Save and add another".
 (Any account not marked staff or superuser is an assistant account.)
-If they're being assigned superuser and/or staff privileges, then click "Save and continue editing", and check the appropriate boxes before clicking "Save".
-If you also wanted their names to be associated with their accounts, click "Save and continue editing" and fill out the relevant fields.
+   - If they're being assigned superuser and/or staff privileges, then click "Save and continue editing", and check the appropriate boxes before clicking "Save".
+   - If you also wanted their names to be associated with their accounts, click "Save and continue editing" and fill out the relevant fields.
 But their names *etc.* aren't used for anything by Tabbycat.